snac-cooperative/technical-docs/tat_requirements/plan.md

 - coding style, class template (architect Robbie)

-Controlled vocabularies and tag system
+Controlled vocabularies and tag system [#tag-system]
----[tag-system]
+---

 The tags are very similar to vocabulary entryies in that the tag values are controlled.
 The difference being a weaker moderation of tags and more readiness to create new tags (types).
 The tag table would consist of tag,